A software-defined perimeter (SDP) is a network boundary that is based on software, not hardware. SDPs can be part of a zero trust security approach.

 Another way to think of SDPs is to imagine a front door that is always kept locked.
 No one can come through the door, or even look inside, until the person on the other side of the door verifies who the visitor is and what they are doing.
 Once the visitor is allowed inside, the person in the house locks the door again.

 User identity verification: User identity is typically verified via a third-party identity provider (IdP).
 SDPs may integrate with an SSO solution as well.
 User authentication can involve a simple username and password combination, but it is more secure to use multi-factor authentication with some sort of hardware token.

 Device verification: This involves checking to make sure the user's device is running up-to-date software, checking for malware infections, and performing other security inspections.
-Theoretically, an SDP could even create a blacklist of disallowed devices and check to make sure the device is not on the blacklist.
+Theoretically, an SDP could even create a blocklist of disallowed devices and check to make sure the device is not on the blocklist.